Colorado Auto Insurance [Rates + Cheap Coverage Guide]

 |Rank||Make/Model||Year of Vehicle||Thefts|

 |6||Dodge Pickup (Full Size)||2001||308|

 Now, we’ll look at the top 10 Colorado cities by the number of thefts:

 For your information, we’ve listed the statistics of driving-related fatalities below by county.

-Read also about The penalties for a DUI conviction in Colorado.
+Read also about the penalties for a drunk driving conviction in Colorado.

 Fatality Rates by County